Bolivian Americans: Community

-The American Bolivian Collective, founded in 2019 by Charlene Amini, connects and empowers Bolivians in the diaspora in the U.S., which is concentrated in areas like DC, Virginia, Maryland, California, and New York.
+The American Bolivian Collective, founded in 2019 by Charlene Amini is one of the largest platforms in the diaspora.
+It includes Bolivians in the diaspora in the U.S., which is concentrated in areas like DC, Virginia, Maryland, California, and New York.
 In addition to its digital presence, the Collective organizes cultural events and advocacy efforts to promote Bolivia's heritage and support Bolivian Americans.
 The organization also offers the 'Janett Adams' scholarship, which awards $1,500 to help Bolivian American students achieve their educational goals.